Skip to main content

 7. What kind of transportation services do you provide?
 Tell how your service differs from public transportation, especially if you serve people in rural areas or where there is limited or no public transit.
 Detail any federal dollars that support these services.
 Do you have a waiting list?
 Describe how many trips you provide per year or how many miles driven.
 Do you limit trips to medical and grocery?
 Do you use volunteers?
 How many vehicles do you use, and what challenges do they present?

 Before the visit or virtual meeting ends, be sure to find out who on the elected official’s staff is the “go-to” person on aging issues.
-Also, ask if they have any caseworkers on staff who assist seniors, and offer to help link them to services and benefits.
+Also, ask if they have any caseworkers on staff who assist older adults, and offer to help link them to services and benefits.
 Exchange business cards and keep that contact information for future interaction.

 Meeting with an elected official is a terrific way to begin building a relationship.
 They want to know what’s happening with the older adults in their district, and you have a great story to tell.
 You can form important alliances to coordinate and expand services to older adults in your community.